romland/itemLens/README.md

 ### How to use
 To add a product, grab your phone and take a picture of the product and scan the QR-code on the container to place it in.
+(Note: this is the goal.
+Need better reverse image search next.)

 That's it.